mliszcz/msc-thesis/thesis/chapters/00-glossary.md

 \newglossaryentry{promise}
 {
   name=promise,
-  description={is a class introduced in ECMAScript 2015 that encapsulatesi a
+  description={is a class introduced in ECMAScript 2015 that encapsulates a
     result of an asynchronous computation}
 }